-- Royalty income (line 17) from your copyrights in literary, musical or artistic works is money paid to you for the right to use your work during a specific period of time.
-These should be reported on Schedule C, not on Part I of Schedule E. - Unemployment compensation (line 19).
-Generally, unemployment income you received in 2016 is taxable.
+- Standard deduction.
+Most taxpayers can find their standard deduction by looking at line 8.
+If total itemized deductions such as mortgage interest, medical expenses and charitable contributions are greater than the standard deduction, you should file Schedule A, Itemized Deductions. - Royalty income from your copyrights in literary, musical or artistic works is money paid to you for the right to use your work during a specific period.
+These should be reported on Schedule C, not on Part I of Schedule E. - Unemployment compensation (Schedule 1).
+Generally, unemployment income you received in 2018 is taxable.
 You can choose to have federal income tax withheld from your payments.
-If you do not choose to have taxes withheld, you may be liable for estimated taxes.
-See page 30. - Educator expenses (line 23).
+If you do not choose to have taxes withheld, you may be liable for estimated taxes. - Educator expenses (Schedule 1).
 If you are an eligible educator (K-12), you may be able to deduct up to \$250 of expenses you paid for purchases of books and classroom supplies.
 This is an above-the-line deduction, so it's available even if the teacher does not itemize.
-See Publication 970, Tax Benefits for Education. - Self-employment tax deduction (line 27).
-You may deduct one-half of your self-employment tax from Schedule SE, line 6. - Retirement plans (line 28 and 32).
+See Publication 970, Tax Benefits for Education. - Self-employment tax deduction (Schedule 1).
+You may deduct one-half of your self-employment tax from Schedule SE. - Retirement plans (Schedule 1).
 Depending on your income and coverage in a pension plan, you may be eligible for significant deductions for a regular IRA, the Roth IRA, a Keogh or a SEP (Simplified Employee Pension).
-In 2016, the deductible contribution to IRAs is \$5,500 per person for age 49 and below and \$6,500 for age 50 and above.
+In 2019, the deductible contribution to IRAs is \$6,000 per person for age 49 and below and \$7,000 for age 50 and above.
 See Publication 590, Individual Retirement Arrangements.

-- Self-employment health insurance deduction (line 29).
+- Self-employment health insurance deduction (Schedule 1).
 Most self-employed individuals can deduct 100 percent of the premiums they pay for health insurance.
 You may be able to deduct any premiums you paid to cover your child who was under age 27, even if the child was not your dependent.
-See Publication 535, Business Expenses. - Interest on student loans (line 33).
-You may be able to claim an above-the-line (the taxpayer does not need to itemize in order to benefit) deduction for interest on a qualified student loan.
+See Publication 535, Business Expenses. - Interest on student loans (Schedule 1).
+You may be able to claim an above-the-line (the taxpayer does not need to itemize) deduction for interest on a qualified student loan.
 Recent rule changes will allow you to deduct student loan interest even after the end of the 60-month period that began when you were first required to make a payment.
 Also, the income level at which your deduction will be reduced or eliminated has been increased.
-See Publication 970, Tax Benefits for Higher Education. - Standard deduction.
-Most taxpayers can find their standard deduction by looking at line 40.
-If total itemized deductions such as mortgage interest, medical expenses, and charitable contributions are greater than the standard deduction, you should file Schedule A, Itemized Deductions. - Child and dependent care expenses (line 49).
+See Publication 970, Tax Benefits for Education. - Child and dependent care expenses (Schedule 3).
 You may be able to claim a credit if you pay someone to care for your dependent child who is under age 13 or for another dependent who is unable to care for himself or herself.
 The credit is calculated as a percentage of childcare expenses; the higher your income, the lower the percentage you can claim.
-See Publication 17, Your Federal Income Tax. - Education credits (line 50).
-For 2016, there are two credits available for higher education.
+See Publication 17, Your Federal Income Tax. - Education credits (Schedule 3).
+There are two credits available for higher education.
 They are the American opportunity credit (up to \$2,500 per eligible student) and the lifetime learning credit (up to \$2,000 credit per return).
-See Publication 970, Tax Benefits for Higher Education. - Residential Energy Credits (line 53).
-There are a number of "green" tax credits for making qualified improvements to your home like energy-efficient windows.
-See Form 5695. - Earned Income Credit (line 66a).
-This credit is available to certain taxpayers who work and have low incomes.
+See Publication 970, Tax Benefits for Education.
+8863 - Residential Energy Credits (Schedule 3).
+There are several "green" tax credits for making qualified improvements to your home like energy-efficient windows.
+See Form 5695. - Earned Income Credit (Form 5695) This credit is available to certain taxpayers who work and have low incomes.
 To claim the EIC, you must meet several requirements, which are explained in Publication 596, Earned Income Credit.